Your “10 mile” Journey

 Recommended range: $100–$350.
 Those who can pay more, thanks very much for supporting those who can’t.
 Again, when you sign up for Parent Child Journey, you get:

-• participation in a live discussion group (ten weekly one-hour sessions)
+- participation in a live discussion group (ten weekly one-hour sessions)

-• access to the recorded Parent Child Journey At-Your-Own-Pace Video Course (6 months)
+- access to the recorded Parent Child Journey At-Your-Own-Pace Video Course (6 months)

-Spring 2024 Parent Child Journey by Zoom
+Winter 2025 Morning Parent Child Journey by Zoom

 For Parents of Challenging Children: Preschool through Pre-Adolescence

-With: Dan Shapiro, MD
+WITH: Dan Shapiro, MD

-Cost: Pay-What-You-Can (recommended range $100-$350 for all ten sessions and video)
+COST: Pay-What-You-Can (recommended range $100-$350 for all ten sessions and video)

 Parent Child Journey